 CEng is the highest level of Engineering Council qualification.
 SOE helps all members who qualify to attain it, through one of two routes:

-Qualification route: an appropriate Bachelor’s degree, plus Masters with appropriate accreditation, or a CEng accredited degree with appropriate further learning
+Qualification route: an appropriate Bachelor’s degree, plus Masters with appropriate accreditation, or a CEng accredited degree with appropriate further learning, or

-Technical report route: you will need to identify and write an in-depth report which proves you are working at CEng level.
+Technical Report Option (TRO) you will need to identify and write an in-depth report which proves you are working at CEng level.
 You will also need to be assigned to a mentor who will review and report on your progress

 Regardless of route, all CEng candidates must undertake a Professional Review Interview (PRI); this will be with two SOE approved CEng qualified assessors, who will talk to you about your skills, experience and assess you against the competencies for the qualifications.